 Dhankara Dance is a dance of celebration.
 This form is also called the Gaatka dance.
 This form is often performed in marriage celebration.

-Giddha dance is considered as originated from West Punjab.
-This dance form is derived from the ancient style of ring dancing.
+The dance form of Giddha originated from West Punjab.
+This dance form is derived from the ancient style of ring dancing which creatively displays the feminine grace, elegance and flexibility.

-Teeyan is the women`s dance festival celebrated in Punjab.
-Teeyan is also performed to welcome the rains is the principal time for the Giddha.
+Teeyan is the women's dance festival celebrated in Punjab.
+Teeyan is performed to welcome the rains and usually takes place in the banks of any water body under big shady trees, where the swings are thrown over the branches and the dancing starts.